 WashU will not let cost be a barrier to your education, and through the Gateway to Success we are now need blind.
 This means students will be considered for admission based on their abilities, not their ability to pay.
 We are committed to meeting 100% of demonstrated need so you can be 100% focused on chasing your dreams and realizing your ambitions.
 WashU supports several initiatives that provide students the resources they need to engage fully in academic and campus life.

-- Early Decision I – Scholarship applications complete by
+- Early Decision I – Official school materials from counselors received by

 Tips from a Counselor